Our culture of care in the Covid era

 At the box office

 - We’re keeping all processes as low-touch as possible.
-There will be no ticket sales at the door.
-In addition, we do not use paper tickets; you’ll check in by simply giving your name.
+And we do not use paper tickets; you’ll check in by simply giving your name.

-- In addition, if you arrive and realize you don’t feel comfortable entering the theater, we’ll be happy to offer you a link to an online option for watching at home.
+- In addition, if you arrive and realize you don’t feel comfortable entering the theater, we’ll be happy to offer you a link to an online option for watching at home, if we’re able to stream that show.
 Overall, anyone who is turned away at the door or wishes to come back on another date is welcome to exchange their tickets for another performance at no charge, subject to availability.

 - To limit contact, we will no longer accept cash payments at concessions.
 We’re also working on other procedures to make it easier for you to order concessions in advance and pay in a completely touchless way.